 Fire Protective Assemblies for Wood I-Joist Floors

-Learn about several options that enhance the fire performance of I-joist floor systems and comply with the 2012 and 2015 International Residential Code (IRC) by visiting the I-Joist Fire Assemblies page.
+Learn about several options that enhance the fire performance of I-joist floor systems and comply with the International Residential Code (IRC) by visiting the I-Joist Fire Assemblies page.

 White Paper: Basis of IRC Membrane Protection Provisions

 APA, AWC and WIJMA jointly developed this paper that describes the history, background and intent of the IRC provisions for fire protection of floors as well as the methods used for establishing equivalence and compliance with these fire protection requirements.